Undertake research with the Institute of Cosmology and Gravitation (ICG)

 Read more about our research

-Interviews for these studentships take place in February / March for entry in October.
-Applications will be considered until the positions are filled.
+Interviews for funded studentships take place in February / March for entry in October.
 PhD applicants should have or expect to obtain a good honours degree or equivalent in Physics, Maths or Astronomy.

 Informal enquiries about the studentships can be directed to icg-recruitment@port.ac.uk.
-Formal applications should be made through the online application form, quoting project code ICG07290123.
+Formal applications should be made through the online application form, please quote project code ICG09070124.

 We welcome applications from all qualified applicants, but applications are particularly encouraged from traditionally under-represented groups in science.
 The University of Portsmouth holds an Athena SWAN bronze award and is an Institute of Physics Project Juno Supporter; these projects show a commitment to introduce organisational and cultural practices that promote gender equality in science and create a better working environment for men and women.